fal-works/locator/README.md

 - `DirectoryPath`: Directory path.
 The actual directory does not necessarily have to exist.
 - `DirectoryRef`: Represents a directory that actually exists.

+Internally:

+- All of these are just abstract based on `String`.
+- The path is automatically converted to absolute when creating any value of the types above.

 ## Compilation flags